PARIS | BARCELONA

-It develops projects that are rigorously curated and grow out of an exhaustive process of research based on original documentation.
-The gallery relies upon the support of the artists’ families, foundations and other institutions whose mission resides in preserving and publicising the legacy of the artists they represent.
-Likewise, it enjoys the complicity of many collectors and museums, both public and private, when it comes to accomplishing its mission.
+The gallery develops projects that are rigorously curated and grow out of an exhaustive process of research.
+The gallery relies upon the support of the artists’ families, foundations and other institutions as well as collectors and museums, both public and private, when it comes to accomplishing its mission.